-Mr. Schneider described the benefits to the Silver Creek System and Silver Creek customers of management of the system by Indiana American's engineering team.
+Mr. Schneider described the benefits to the Silver Creek System and Silver Creek customers of management of the System by Indiana American's engineering team.
 He said Indiana American's engineering team will include the Silver Creek assets in the prioritization program for infrastructure replacement and planning purposes.
 This program includes a set of standardized practices and tools, replacement, and future system enhancements in an efficient and deliberate manner.
-Id. at 13-14.
 He testified Indiana American has 104 employees with distribution licenses, 90 employees with water licenses, and 18 licensed wastewater operators.
-Id. at 16.
 He explained that the Silver Creek System would be incorporated into Indiana American's asset management plan to establish and sustain a more cost-effective level of service.
-Id.
 In addition, after acquisition the Silver Creek customers will have the benefit of leveraging Indiana American's ability to purchase materials and services at more effective costs due to the size of the company.
 Mr. Schneider said that beyond bulk pricing, from which customers benefit, Indiana American makes purchasing and contracting decisions based on the experience of an industry leader which stays ahead or abreast of industry trends such as identifying manufacturing defects or shortcomings of materials before they become (bigger) problems.
-Id. at 17.

 Mr. Schneider testified that by being acquired by a subsidiary of American Water, Silver Creek customers would benefit from the resources a nation-wide utility possessed, which was not something a system the size of Silver Creek's could offer.
-Jt.
-Pet.
-Ex.
-2 at 18.
 He explained American Water's research and development program, supported by its lab in Belleville, Illinois, has a leading water-related research program.
-Id.
 He added, the lab has a history of being on the forefront of water-related research and is regularly tapped by the United States Environmental Protection Agency to help develop federal drinking water standards and regulations.
-Id.
-He stated this is the kind of quality of service that could not be offered by a system the size of Silver Creek, but would be available to Silver Creek's customers following the acquisition by American Water.
-Id.
-He described the additional benefits to Silver Creek customers of gaining access to Indiana American 's technology and information systems, and listed various tools and technology Indiana American employs to strengthen the fundamentals of its business to improve customers' experience and operational effectiveness.
-Id. at 19-20.
+He stated this is the kind of quality of service that could not be offered by a system the size of Silver Creek, but would be available to Silver Creek's customers following the acquisition by a subsidiary of American Water.
+He described the additional benefits to Silver Creek customers of gaining access to Indiana American's technology and information systems, and listed various tools and technology Indiana American employs to strengthen the fundamentals of its business to improve customers' experience and operational effectiveness.

-Mr. Schneider explained that as a stand-alone utility, Silver Creek's geographic limitations on customer growth also poses a financial burden to its current customer base.
-Id. at 14-15.
+Mr. Schneider testified that as a stand-alone utility, Silver Creek's geographic limitations on customer growth also poses a financial burden to its current customer base.
 He explained the Silver Creek System is almost entirely surrounded by other water utilities which would limit its customer growth potential.
-Id. at 15.
 With expenses of running the utility continuing to increase and a limited pool of potential customers to add to its system in the future, Silver Creek is facing an inability to grow its customer base to spread out its future rate increases, he added.
-Id.

-Mr. Snyder further stated Silver Creek also anticipated needing to increase rates in the near future and the sale of the Silver Creek System to Indiana American would save Silver Creek's customers the expense of preparing, filing, and prosecuting a rate case, provide stable rates over the long-term for its customers through economies of scale, and issue a material cash payment to its members.
-Jt.
-Pet.
-Ex.
-1 at 4.
+Christopher Adam Snyder, Vice President of the Silver Creek Board of Directors, testified Silver Creek also anticipated needing to increase rates in the near future and the sale of the Silver Creek System to Indiana American would save Silver Creek's customers the expense of preparing, filing, and prosecuting a rate case, provide stable rates over the long-term for its customers through economies of scale, and issue a material cash payment to its members.
 Mr. Snyder explained selling the Silver Creek System to Indiana American made sense from a financial and technical perspective.
-Id.